 What are the main measures of the CPSC?

-To protect American consumers’ safety, CPSC conducts analyses based on regulatory policy and enforces compliance with standards.
-This way, it identifies and counteracts the risks associated with the use of goods.
+CPSC conducts analyses based on regulatory policy and enforces compliance with standards to protect American consumers’ safety.
+This way, it identifies and counteracts the risks associated with using goods.
 The organization undertakes the following activities:

 1. Identifies threats and evaluates them.